plinss/acmebot/README.md

 or the same directory that the acmebot tool is installed in.

-Note that when using dns-01 authorizations via a local DNS server, this tool needs to be able to add, remove, update DNS records.
+Note that when using dns-01 authorizations via a local DNS server, this tool needs to be able to add, remove, and update DNS records.
 This can be achieved by installing it on your master DNS server and using [bindtool] to manage the zone file, or you can use a custom shell script to update the DNS records.